steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 <b class="hideFromJekyll-showInGithubPreview">For the best experience, go to the <a href="https://turbek.com/Designing-Interactive-SVGs-with-AI/"> article</a></b>

-This article will be presented as a [CreativeMornings FieldTrip](https://creativemornings.com/fieldtrips) in January 2026.
+This article will be presented as a [Creative Mornings FieldTrip](https://creativemornings.com/fieldtrips) in January 2026.

 <!-- [View Presentation](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/presentation.svg) -->

-"Should designers learn to code" has been discussed for decades.
+"Should designers learn to code" has been discussed for decades, ever since early web design split into people who draw the UI and people who code it.
+In years past, designers also created complex interactive experiences using tools like Macromedia Director and Flash, which blended the line between sketching and making, designing and programming.

-In years past, designers used tools like Macromedia Director and Flash to make customer facing , which blended the line between sketching and making, designing and programming.
-When Steve Jobs killed Flash in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash), complex JavaScript-driven websites took over.
+When Steve Jobs killed Flash in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash), LOL, complex JavaScript-driven websites took over.
 The web effectively became the domain of programmers rather than visual designers.

-**_Flash had many issues as a technology, but we should mourn the loss of a tool that let designers create directly, rather than write specs for others._**
+Flash had many issues as a technology, but we should mourn the loss of a tool that let designers create directly, rather than write specs for others.

-This workshop is about reclaiming some of that power.
+This workshop is about reclaiming a piece of that power.

    <div style="text-align: center;display: block;margin: 0 auto;">
 <figure>